BOARD OF TRUSTEES

 Louis W. McFaul

 Louis was an active member of the Louisiana Landmarks Board for six years serving as both Assistant Treasurer and Treasurer and on other committees.
 He has a BA in Art History and an MBA from Tulane University.
 Louis retired as Vice-President from JPMorgan Chase Bank in New Orleans.
 Prior to mergers he was also six years at First Commerce Corporation’s affiliate Rapides Bank in Alexandria, Louisiana heading the internal audit area.
 While there he was on the Board of the River Oaks Square Arts Center.
-Louis is now actively involved in the local Chapter Sons of the American Revolution as Treasurer and organizes all SAR lunches and dinners for the group.
+Louis is now actively involved in the local Chapter Sons of the American Revolution as Treasurer and organizes all SAR lunches and dinners for the group, and serves on the Art Committee of the Round Table Club.
 Louis is also on the Board of Balize Lands Inc. and an active member of the Orleans Audubon Society.
 He and his wife, Adrienne, enjoy perusing art galleries and auction houses and traveling especially to California to see grandchildren.